 Brown’s Lake Bog feels primordial, with its fern-carpeted forests and oak-studded glacial hills.
 Designated a National Natural Landmark, the jewel of the preserve is its floating bog—home to the rare buckbean, pitcher plant, cottongrass and many more rare plants.
 The preserve features a short loop trail with a boardwalk that allows you to explore the fragile bog habitat.
 Visit Preserve Page

 The 16,000-acre Edge of Appalachia Preserve protects extensive stands of eastern deciduous forest, patches of dry limestone prairie, rocky gorges, dramatic rocky promontories and lush floodplain forests along Ohio Brush Creek.
-Seven miles of easy to moderate trails make the preserves a great places for hiking, birding and other wildlife viewing.
+Nearly ten miles of easy to moderate trails make the preserves a great places for hiking, birding and other wildlife viewing.
 Visit Preserve Page

 Herrick Fen Preserve was formed as glaciers retreated from the last ice age, resulting in unique geology and biology.
 The preserve’s half-mile boardwalk showcases some of these natural treasures, such as seeps and fens that feature plants such as bayberry and the tiny, carnivorous round-leaved sundew.
 Visit Preserve Page